SayanPal27/happybird/README.md

-# happybird
+#HappyBird

-Implementing the famous Flappy Bird game using OpenGL and SOIL
+HappyBird is an implementation of the famous Flappy Bird game using OpenGL and SOIL.

-Requirements:
+##Requirements

+Before running the program, ensure you have the following dependencies installed:

+- SOIL image library:
+'''
-Load SOIL image library : sudo apt-get install libsoil-dev
+sudo apt-get install libsoil-dev
+'''
+- Freeglut:

-Install Freeglut : sudo apt-get install freeglut3-dev
+sudo apt-get install freeglut3-dev

+- g++ compiler:
-g++ compiler : sudo apt-get install g++
+sudo apt-get install g++

-If required packages are satisfied,
+##Usage

-Compile the project :  "make"
+1. Compile the project:

-Run Program : "./happybird"
+   '''
+   make
+   '''

+3. Run the program:
+./happybird

+##Controls

+- Press the spacebar to make the bird jump and avoid obstacles.
+- Try to keep the bird flying for as long as possible without hitting any pipes.

+Enjoy playing HappyBird!